Playing video games can relieve your stress, reduce your depression, and make you feel better.

 More recent numbers put men and women pretty much on equal footing as game players.
 This reality means that people from every walk of life and every age group turn to video games for their entertainment.

-There is a reason so many people turn to gaming, and if recent research is any indication, it’s because video games provide a tremendous vehicle for stress relief in anyone’s life (plus, they’re fun and cane make you laugh—check out the best game glitches if you don’t believe us.
+There is a reason so many people turn to gaming, and if recent research is any indication, it’s because video games provide a tremendous vehicle for stress relief in anyone’s life.
+Plus, they’re fun and cane make you laugh—check out the best game glitches if you don’t believe us.
 And if you choose exercise-based video games , you can also make progress on your fitness goals.

 Video Games and Mental Health